Maryam271/AI-Content-Assistant/README.md

-Absolutely.
-Here is a **complete, professional GitHub README.md** for your AI Content Assistant project.
-You can copy it directly into a file named `README.md` in your repository.

 # ✨ AI Content Assistant

 An AI-powered content generation assistant built with **Python, Streamlit, and Groq**.
 It helps users quickly create platform-specific social media content by selecting the content type, platform, topic, target audience, and tone.